The fractional AI executive model for mid-size companies

 If your fractional executive is consistently working over 25 hours weekly and you’re extending monthly, you’re probably ready for full-time.
 The economics flip around 30 hours - might as well get someone dedicated.

 When AI becomes core to your competitive advantage, not just operational efficiency, you need permanent leadership.
 Netflix needs a full-time AI executive.
 Your 200-person logistics company probably doesn’t.
+McKinsey found that organizations under $500M in revenue are more likely to fully centralize their AI function anyway - fractional leadership fits that model perfectly.

 The fractional-to-permanent pathway is surprisingly common.
 You’ve already test-driven the executive.
 They know your business.
 The cultural fit is proven.
 It’s the ultimate “try before you buy” for both sides.
+Many high-caliber candidates actually prefer the fractional model, avoiding the performance pressure of single-company full-time roles.

 Market readiness matters too.
 When you’re raising Series B or C funding, investors want to see permanent executive commitment.
 When you’re acquiring AI companies, you need full-time leadership for integration.